 What is coin control?

 Coin control gives you the option to control from which address your coins are sent from and which change address the remainder of the coins are sent to.
-By enabling this feature you can make sure that your coins remain or end up in your registered airdrop address.

 There is also a German coin control pdf-guide.